 The concentration of radiocarbon varies between the atmosphere and the ocean.
 The radiocarbon samples from the marine environment need a marine-specific curve.

 Carbon is available in three isotopic forms, including carbon-12, carbon-13, and carbon-14.
-The numbers refer to the atomic weight, meaning carbon-12 has 6 protons and 6 neutrons, carbon-13 has 6 protons and 7 neutrons, while carbon-14 has 6 protons and 8 neutrons.
+The numbers refer to the atomic weight, meaning carbon-12 has 6 protons and 6 neutrons, carbon-13 has 6 protons and 7 neutrons, and carbon-14 has 6 protons and 8 neutrons.
 The neutrons in the carbon-14 make it radioactive, hence the name radiocarbon.

 Carbon-14 is produced in the upper atmosphere after Nitrogen-14 isotopes have been impacted by cosmetic radiation.
 It is then taken by plants through photosynthesis, while the plants are in turn taken by organisms.